pirsch-analytics/docs/docs/advanced/events.md

 :::

 ::: danger
 You must ensure that no [Personally Identifiable Information (PII)](https://en.wikipedia.org/wiki/Personal_data) is sent within a metadata field.
-All other information is anonymized, as is the case for hits.
+All other information is anonymized, as is the case for page views.
 PII includes any information that can be used to uniquely identify an individual, such as a full name, email address, phone or credit card number, IP address, etc.
 :::

 ## Creating Events

 Events are automatically created and added to your dashboard when you send them.
-Events can be sent from your website using JavaScript, or from your backend using our [API](/api-sdks/api) or one of our [SDKs](/api-sdks/sdks).
+They can be sent from your website using JavaScript, or from your backend using our [API](/api-sdks/api) or one of our [SDKs](/api-sdks/sdks).

 ## Sending Events From Your Website

 Before you can send your first event, you need to add the JavaScript snippet to your website.
-It's different from the normal `pirsch.js` to reduce page load and keep the script lightweight.
-Navigate to the Settings page on the dashboard and select the **Goals and Events** tab.
+It's different from the normal `pirsch.js` to reduce page load and keep the scripts lightweight.
+Navigate to the Settings page on the dashboard and select the **Integration** tab.
 Copy the code snippet for your domain and add it to the `head` section of each page you want to send events from.
 The snippet looks like this:

 ```HTML
 <script defer type="text/javascript" src="https://api.pirsch.io/pirsch-events.js"